 Appendix 1: Human Rights

-Failure to make reasonable adjustments in the care of a certain group with a protected characteristic (for example, a learning disability) may violate the EA.
+Failure to make reasonable adjustments in the care of a certain group with a protected characteristic (for example, a learning disability) may violate the Equality Act.
 Public bodies should have a process by which they consider how to promote equality.

 See also Equality and Human Rights Commission